p-arrow/ctf/ImmersiveLabs/Artica Shipping Company.md

 ## Question 7: What is the name of the domain Unknown Host 2 is connected to?

-- Tools like nbtscan, rpcclient or rdesktop did not show success
+- Tools like nbtscan, rpcclient or rdesktop do not show success
-- Instead, nmap helped out thanks to its scripts
+- Instead, nmap helps out with its scripts
 - `nmap --script=rdp* -p3389 -T4 10.102.8.99`
 - Result: **artica.office**